No relation to :

 Related to both Silibinin and Isosilybinin are two more flavonolignan constituents of Silimarin:

 Silidianin, which both possess a 5-membered furan ring, whilst some other constituent moieties of Silibin have been shuffled around a bit [shown in green].

-The major difference between Silicristin and Silidianin is not only the rearrangement of the groups shown in dark blue and green, but also the addition of a poly-cyclic component shown in light blue in a 3-D structure, with three interfused six-membered rings.
+The major difference between Silicristin and Silidianin is not only the rearrangement of the groups shown in dark blue and green, but also the addition of a poly-cyclic component shown in light blue in a 3-D structure (shown below), with two interfused six-membered rings.

 Silimarin also contains several other minor constituents: